carnisj/bcdi/doc/EXAMPLE_POSTPROCESSING.rst

 an orthonormal frame etc...

-It is assumed that the phase retrieval of this dataset has been realized (e.g. using PyNX), and that the data provided as input is in direct space, with the first axis corresponding to the rocking dimension.
-If it is still in the detector frame, the second axis corresponds to the detector vertical axis and the third axis to the detector horizontal axis.
+It is assumed that the phase retrieval of this dataset has been realized (e.g. using PyNX), and that the data provided as input is in direct space.
+If it is still in the detector frame, the first axis is expected to correspond to the rocking dimension, the second axis corresponds to the detector vertical axis and the third axis to the detector horizontal axis.

 The most usefull script is ``bcdi_strain.py``.
 It requires a YAML config file, which for this example is ``bcdi/doc/example/S11_config_postprocessing.yml``.